John-Schem/Return_Checker/readme.md

 # Return_Checker

-Checks to see if return values from functions are being consumed.
+Checks to see if return values from functions are being consumed in C and C++.
 Return_Checker is built as a Clang plugin and passed to clang at compilation.
 This allows it to integrate into normal development workflow and produce warnings during the compilation process.
+Will only produce warnings in user-defined code.
+That is, will not produce warnings in code from header files included in your source files.